p-lr/MapCompose/Readme.md

 }
 ```

-MapCompose shows only the visible part of a tiled map, and supports flinging, dragging, scaling, and
+Inspired from [MapView](https://github.com/peterLaurence/MapView), every aspects of the library have
-rotating.
-It's also possible to add markers and paths.
+been revisited.
+MapCompose brings the same level of performance as MapView, with a simplified API.

 This project holds the source code of this library, plus a demo app (which is useful to get started).
 To test the demo, just clone the repo and launch the demo app from Android Studio Canary (for now).

-**🚧 Work in progress 🚧**
+**🚧 Almost done 🚧**

 The core library is done, and all features of MapView are now implemented in MapCompose.
 I'll continue
 to add more demo for various scenario.